 - Array antenna with summers, splitters, attenuators, presenting two SMA connections for the OMNI and DIREC signals.
 This component is passive (requires no power). - Discriminator box (weather-proof) to be located near the antenna.
 This box accepts the antenna inputs, connects to the decoder box via a power/signal cable, and is where thresholds are set, signals can be monitored, and behavior can be set by jumpers.
-The discriminator box is low power (< 5 W), so it can be in front of a telescope without creating a thermal disturbance. - Decoder box (rack-mount) that can be far from the discriminator, containing the microprocessor, power supply, laser shutter control, and serial communications port.
+The discriminator box is low power (~ 5 W), so it can be placed in front of a telescope without creating a thermal disturbance. - Decoder box (rack-mount) that can be far from the discriminator (by as much as 200 ft by cable), containing the microprocessor, power supply, laser shutter control, and serial communications port.

-Pictures of the insides of the electronics boxes appear in Section 11.
+More pictures of the electronics appear in Section 14.